-This procedure presupposes that the SANBox is configured and on the HSS network.
+Prerequisite for this task: the SANBox is configured and on the HSS network.

-Procedure 17.
-Configuring zoning for a QLogic SANbox switch using QuickTools utility
+Configure zoning for a QLogic SANbox switch using QuickTools utility

-- 1. Start a web browser. - 2.
+- Start a web browser. - 2.
 Enter the IP address of your switch.
 If your configuration has a single switch, the IP address is 10.1.0.250.
 The IP address of each RAID controller is preconfigured by Cray and is listed on a sticker on the back of the RAID controller. - 3.
 Enter the login name and password when the Add a New Fabric window pops up and prompts for them.
 The default administrative login name is admin, and the default password is password. - 4.
 The QuickTools utility displays in your browser.
-Click Add Fabric.
+Select Add Fabric.

-Note: If you receive a dialog box notification that the request failed to connect over a secured connection, click Yes and continue.
+NOTE: If you receive a dialog box notification that the request failed to connect over a secured connection, select Yes and continue.

 - 5. The switch is located and displayed in the window.
 Double-click the switch icon.
 Information about the switch displays in the right panel. - 6.
-At the bottom of the panel, click the Configured Zonesets tab. - 7.
+At the bottom of the panel, select the Configured Zonesets tab. - 7.
 From the toolbar menu, select Zoning and then Edit Zoning.
 The Edit Zoning window displays. - 8.
-Click the Zone Set button.
+Select the Zone Set button.
 The Create a Zone Set window displays.
 Create a new zone set.
-(In this example, assume that the zone set is named XT0.) - 9.
+(In this example, assume that the zone set is named XTO.) - 9.
 Right-click the XT0 zone and select Create a Zone. - 10.
 Create a new zone named BOOT. - 11.
-On the right panel, click the button in front of BOOT to open a view of the domain members. - 12.
+On the right panel, select the button in front of BOOT to open a view of the domain members. - 12.
 Ports 0, 4, 5, and 10 are added to the BOOT zone.
-Define the ports in the zone to ensure that the discovery of LUNs is consistent among the SMW, the boot node, and the SDB node. - Using the mouse, left-click Port # 0 and drag it to the BOOT zone. - Using the mouse, left-click Port # 4 and drag it to the BOOT zone.
-This port is for the boot node. - Using the mouse, left-click Port # 5 and drag it to the BOOT zone.
-This port is for the SDB node. - Using the mouse, left-click Port # 10 and drag it to the BOOT zone.
+Define the ports in the zone to ensure that the discovery of LUNs is consistent among the SMW, the boot node, and the SDB node. - a.
+Using the mouse, left-click Port # 0 and drag it to the BOOT zone. - b.
+Using the mouse, left-click Port # 4 and drag it to the BOOT zone.
+This port is for the boot node. - c.
+Using the mouse, left-click Port # 5 and drag it to the BOOT zone.
+This port is for the SDB node. - d.
+Using the mouse, left-click Port # 10 and drag it to the BOOT zone.
 This port is for the SMW. - 13.
-Click Apply.
+Select Apply.
 The error-checking window displays. - 14.
-When prompted, select Perform Error Check.
+When prompted, select Perform Error Check. - 15.
+After confirming that no errors were found, select Save Zoning.

-- 15. After confirming that no errors were found, click Save Zoning. - 16.
-When prompted to activate a Zone Set, click Yes and then select the appropriate XT0 zone set. - 17.
-At this point, Cray recommends that you create a backup of your switch configuration (Procedure 18 on page 65) before you close and exit the application.
+16. When prompted to activate a Zone Set, select Yes and then select the appropriate XT0 zone set.

+At this point, Cray recommends that you create a backup of your switch configuration (Create a backup of your QLogic switch configuration on page 68) before you close and exit the application.

-Procedure 18.
-Creating a backup of your QLogic switch configuration
+Create a backup of your QLogic switch configuration